-Appliances with motors consume more power during start-up than they do when they are operating at normal speed.
-(Some motors draw up to three times their operating power during start-up.)
-If you plan to use an appliance with a motor (like the air conditioner or refrigerator), turn it on before starting other appliances.
+Appliances with motors consume more current during start-up than they do when they are operating at normal speed.
+(Some motors draw up to three times their operating current during start-up.)
+If you plan to use an appliance with a motor (such as an air conditioner or refrigerator), turn it on before starting other appliances.
 Once the motor is running at normal speed, additional appliances can be added.

-Circult Breakers
+Circuit Breakers

-Circuit breakers on the electrical distribution panel in the vehicle or on the genset control will trip (open) if the load exceeds the circuit breaker current rating.
-This can be caused by using too many appliances at one time or by a short in an electrical circuit or appliance.
+Circuit breakers on the electrical distribution panel or on the genset will trip (open) if their current ratings are exceeded.
+This can be caused by using too many appliances at one time or by a short in the electrical circuit.